stephengacheru/usehover.github.io/index.md

 startActivityForResult(i, 0);
 {% endhighlight %}

+To use `startActivityForResult`, `this` must be an `Activity`, otherwise you should simply use `startActivty` (which will not tell you whether the request is being processed or not).
+In most cases you must supply arguments to `Hover.Builder` which are passed on to the Mobile Money Service.
+The required arguments for each request are included on the Supported Operators page.
+In most cases you supply extra arguments using the `extra()` method:

+{% highlight java %}
+Intent i = new Hover.Builder(this).request("pay_bill", amount, "Tsh").extra("who", pay_bill_no).extra("acct", acct_no).from("Vodacom");
+{% endhighlight %}

+For convenience the `request()` method optionally takes the `amount`, `currency`, and `recipient`.
+There are also convience methods `amount(amount, currency)' and 'to(recipient)`.

 ### 3. Use the result

-Implement `onActivityResult` to get the outcome of the request.
-If the `resultCode` is `RESULT_OK` then as far as the SDK can tell the USSD request was made and is being processed by the Mobile Money Operator.
+Implement `onActivityResult` to get the outcome of the request (NOT confirmation of the transaction, see below).
+If the `resultCode` is `RESULT_OK` then as far as the SDK can tell the request was accepted and is being processed by the Mobile Money Operator.
 See the next step to receive the final result.
-If the result code is `RESULT_CANCELED` then something went wrong and you should not expect the request succeeded.
-The data intent returned will have a String Extra called `result` which will contain the error message.
+If the result code is `RESULT_CANCELED` then something went wrong and you should not expect the request to succeed.
+In this case the data intent returned will have a String Extra called `result` which will contain the error message.
 There are 2 types of failure: If the Intent that started the activity was improperly formed then a request was never made to the Mobile Money Operator.
 There will be no transaction and it will not count against your Hover transaction count.
 However, if the request failed after a request was actually made to the Mobile Money Operator then the data intent returned will include a `transaction_id` and the request will count against your Hover transaction count.
 This can happen because the user had insufficient balance, the amount sent was under the minimum amount required by the operator, or a host of other reasons.
 We recomend that in this case the `result` extra is shown to the user so that they can find out what went wrong.

 {% highlight java %}
 @Override